RBGKew/PAFTOL_Validation_Pipeline-1/Barcode_Databases/README.md

 ## Common processing
 ### Trimming
-As all databases were all trimmed either with primers or by length, the list of accessions was consequently updated using `seqkit` and `update_table_from_list.py`
+As all databases were trimmed either with primers or by length, the list of accessions was consequently updated using `seqkit` and `update_table_from_list.py`
 ```shell
 seqkit fx2tab -j $ncpu -i -n tmp/"$barcode_db"_trim.fasta > tmp/"$barcode_db"_seqID.txt
 wc -l tmp/"$barcode_db"_seqID.txt